luostrowski/Demultiplexing/Assignment-the-first/README.md

 1. Determine which files contain the indexes, and which contain the paired end reads containing the biological data of interest.
 Create a table and label each file with either read1, read2, index1, or index2.
 2. Generate a per base distribution of quality scores for read1, read2, index1, and index2.
 Average the quality scores at each position for all reads and generate a per nucleotide mean distribution as you did in part 1 of PS4 (in Leslie’s class).
     1. Turn in the 4 histograms.
     2. What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis, respectively?
+Justify your answer.
     3. How many indexes have undetermined (N) base calls?
 (Utilize your command line tool knowledge.
 Submit the command you used.
 CHALLENGE: use a one-line command)

 ## Part 2 – Develop an algorithm to de-multiplex the samples